 For your convenience, we can direct bill your psychotherapy session directly to your insurance company.
 Direct billing availability varies by therapist and service as shown in the table below.

-Please note that you may be able to submit your psychotherapy session directly to insurance companies not listed above or if you have a health spending plan you may be able to utilize it.
+Please note that you may be able to submit your psychotherapy session to insurance companies not listed below (please check with your insurance company for details).
+Please note if you have a health spending plan you may be able to utilize it.